Deep-MI/LaPy/README.md

 ## Installation:

-Use the following code to download, build and install a package from this repository into your local Python package directory:
+Use the following code to install the latest release of LaPy into your local Python package directory:

 `python3 -m pip install lapy`